 Those blue berries coated with a white powder are the source of the flavoring in gin.
 You don’t have to be a gin lover to want to learn when to harvest juniper berries.
 Is it safe to pick juniper berries?
 Make sure you can recognize the bush that is the source of the safe seasoning or some very unpleasant experiences may await from harvesting juniper berries off the wrong plant.

 The common juniper is hardy in USDA zones 2 to 6 and is found in a wide variety of soils.
-The plants grow in Asia,
+The plants grow in Asia, Europe, and North America.
+Recognizing this species can be difficult because it grows in a wide variety of forms.
+It may be a low, spreading shrub or a tall tree up to 25 feet (7.5 m.) in height.

 Common juniper is an evergreen conifer with blue-green awl-shaped needles.
 The berries are actually cones and are bitter when unripe but have a pleasant taste when fully mature.